kirru2198/My_AWS/VPC/online/4_IP Addressing.md

 > - A static public IP address that you set aside in your AWS account.
 * Can be **attached to and detached** from EC2 instances as needed.
 * You are **charged** for it when it’s **not associated** with a running instance.
+> AWS charges you only when the Elastic IP is not attached to a running EC2 instance, promoting better resource usage.

 **Use Case:**